-One of the concerns people may have when they start using wercker for Continuous Integration is whether other people can see or access their source code.
-In this article we will look at some of the authorization aspects on wercker and a bit at technology behind wercker.
+One of the concerns people may have when they start using Wercker for Continuous Integration is whether other people can see or access their source code.
+In this article we will look at some of the authorization aspects of Wercker and at the technology behind Wercker.

-Before describing in details what is visible to who, let’s take a look first at how to prevent sensitive information to be accessible to the wrong people via wercker.
+Before describing in detail what is visible to whom, let’s take a look first at how to prevent sensitive information from being accessible to the wrong people via Wercker.
 There are four main areas where sensitive information may be visible:

 - In the source code.